GalenWong/galenwong.github.io/src/data/blogs/2019-09-11-first-blog/index.md

 Chinese words.
 I will try to attach some links or explain them when they appears.
 If I feel like it, pure Chinese content can also appear.

+#### About the Name "In the Middle 站中間。"

+I don't know.
+The name just looks very 文青 (histper?
+I found some translations online call it "hispter".
+From my experience, it is not a perfect translation for it.
+But you can take it for now).
+With the Noto Serif TC font, it just looks kinda cool.

+After I cool off my imaginative association of my blog total to hipsterism, I decide to "empower" it with an interpretation.
+I often find myself stuck in the middle of things: cultures, politics, geographical location… I don't really want to talk about those conflicts here.
+The Chinese part of the title "站中間" means "standing in the middle".
+I wish this blog to be a comfort zone for myself where my thought can stand firmly when I am "in the middle".